 Craig Arnold has conducted in most of the United States, frequently at Carnegie Hall, Lincoln Center, Orchestra Hall in Chicago, and other major venues throughout the world.
 He has had an extensive career as conductor of choirs and orchestras of all ages; educator of graduate, undergraduate, high school, and middle school students; guest lecturer for teacher and conductor training; and guest conductor of workshops, festivals, and all state choirs across the country.
 He completed a tenure as director of choral activities and conductor of the internationally renowned Nordic Choir at Luther College in Decorah, Iowa in 2010 and is currently the artistic director and chairman of Manhattan Concert Productions, a New York City–based production company he founded in 1999.

-In addition to Luther College, Dr. Arnold previously served as Director of Choral Activities at Western Michigan University in Kalamazoo, and Capital University in Columbus, Ohio.
-He has high school teaching experience from positions in Iowa and Minnesota, and music ministry experience from serving on church staffs in Minnesota, Iowa, Ohio and Michigan.
+In addition to Luther College, Dr. Arnold previously served as director of choral activities at Western Michigan University in Kalamazoo, and Capital University in Columbus, Ohio.
+He has high school teaching experience from positions in Iowa and Minnesota, and music ministry experience from serving on church staffs in Minnesota, Iowa, Ohio, and Michigan.

-Dr. Arnold serves as frequent guest lecturer and conductor having appeared in Japan, England, Scotland, Germany, France, Italy, Wales, Hong Kong, China and Spain, as well as most of the states in this country.
+Dr. Arnold serves as frequent guest lecturer and conductor throughout the United States and abroad having appeared in Japan, England, Scotland, Germany, France, Italy, Wales, Hong Kong, China, and Spain.